 - 1 12-ounce package fresh cranberries

-- 3 tablespoons Grand Marnier, other orange-flavored liqueur or brandy
+- 3 tablespoons Grand Marnier other orange-flavored liqueur

 Bake until juices form and cranberries are very soft, about 1 hour.

 Remove from oven, uncover; mix in liqueur.
 Cover and refrigerate until very cold, about 4 hours.
 Can be prepared several days ahead.
 Keep chilled.

 Like any jelly or jam, Cranberry Sauce will keep for weeks in the fridge, tightly covered.

 Note: Julienne the strips or use a tool to take the zest off in strips for a pretty presentation and wonderfully candied strips.